AnicetNgrt/flore1/README.md

 ---
 ## <a name="engine"></a>📜 Engine [class](#classes)
-The Engine takes care of everyt
+The Engine takes care of everything from rendering to input and sound, but its usage is a bit barebone from time to time.
+That's why it is not the only flore1 top level class.

 - [\_\_init\_\_](#engine-init)
 - [new_scene](#engine-new_scene)